anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The use of HTTP-over-TLS between Registrar-Agent and pledge has been identified as an optional mechanism.

 Provided that the key-agreement in the underlying TLS protocol connection can be properly authenticated, the use of TLS provides privacy for the voucher and enrollment operations between the pledge and the Registrar-Agent.
-The authenticity of the onboarding and enrollment is not dependant upon the security of the TLS connection.
+The authenticity of the onboarding and enrollment is not dependent upon the security of the TLS connection.

 The use of HTTP-over-TLS is not mandated by this document for two main reasons: